dkopec/autoclip/README.md

 ```

 Open your browser to [http://localhost:8004](http://localhost:8004) to view the app or to [http://localhost:5556](http://localhost:5556) to view the Flower dashboard.

+The API documentation and testing can be found at [http://localhost:8004/docs](http://localhost:8004/docs)

+You can login to Minio at [http://localhost:9001/browser](http://localhost:9001/browser).

+Use [http://localhost:8081/](http://localhost:8081/) to view the Redis Commander dashboard.

 Trigger a new task: